Create similar signatures for different departments

 In the Conditions tab, add Sender belongs to AD group and point the desired group, that should receive the signature.
 If you wish to add the signature only when your users are sending message outside of your company, append the Message direction is outgoing condition as well.
 Ensure that the conditions are bound with the And logical operator (Fig. 2.).

 Go to the Actions tab and hit Add.
 From the list choose either Insert signature or Insert disclaimer.
-Hit Edit to create your signature from scratch or use the Load template button to load one of the predefined templates.
+Hit Edit to create your signature from scratch.
 Let us say, we need to provide a common number for the entire Customer Team (Fig. 3.).

 Last but not least, we have to modify the conditions prior to submitting the changes.
 Open the Conditions tab of your second rule and change the value of Sender belongs to AD group to the other group, e.g. Sales Team (Fig. 7.).